awsdocs/aws-systems-manager-user-guide/doc_source/document-schemas-features.md

 |  not applicable  |  name  |  In version 2\.2, `name` is any user\-defined name for a step\.  |

 **Using the precondition parameter**
 With schema version 2\.2 or later, you can use the `precondition` parameter to specify the target operating system for each plugin or to validate input parameters you've defined in your SSM document\.
 The `precondition` parameter supports referencing your SSM document's input parameters, and `platformType` using values of `Linux`, `MacOS`, and `Windows`\.
+Only the `StringEquals` operator is supported\.

 For documents that use schema version 2\.2 or later, if `precondition` isn't specified, each plugin is either run or skipped based on the plugin’s compatibility with the operating system\.
 Plugin compatibility with the operating system is evaluated before the `precondition`\.
 For documents that use schema 2\.0 or earlier, incompatible plugins throw an error\.